Incognitov/ModPE/README.md

 # ModPE
-A compilation of all of my mods created for Minecraft: Pocket Edition.
+A compilation of some of my mods created for Minecraft: Pocket Edition.